 1) insulin stimulates testosterone production in the ovary, and

-In PCOS, testosterone and estrogen become improperly balanced, and the rest of the menstrual cycle, which takes its cues from the rise and fall of estrogen levels, suffers.
+In PCOS, testosterone and female sex hormones become improperly balanced, and the rest of the menstrual cycle, which takes its cues from the rise and fall of estrogen levels, suffers.
 LH and FSH, two pituitary hormones that tell the ovaries what to do and when, are of particular concern.
 LH and FSH levels become dysregulated with dysregulated estrogen because they take their cue from blood estrogen concentrations.
 This is why the vast majority of PCOS patients have a reversed and high LH and FSH ratio compared to healthy women.
 The pituitary gland keeps trying to make the body ovulate, but it does not read estrogen signals properly, and the ovaries do not hear the pituitary properly.
 So these are the markers of the typical PCOS diagnosis: inverted LH and FSH, insulin resistance, overweight, and elevated testosterone levels.

 Yet there are other means by which a woman’s hormonal profile can create cysts.
+One is hypothyroidism (which you can read about and it’s relationship with PCOS in the blog post here).

 -A woman is really stressed out by work and life.
 While most of her hormone production plummets, her DHEA-S production (the top-of-the-food-chain hormone produced by the adrenal gland) skyrockets in response to HPA axis dysregulation.
 DHEA-S is an androgen, and it influences the development of cystic ovaries if estrogen levels are not equally as high.